-They’re not dogs, cats or even horses, but cows — part of the “cow cuddling” experience at Mountain Horse Farm in Naples, New York.
+They’re not dogs, cats or even horses, but cows — part of the “cow cuddling” experience at Mountain Horse Farm in Asheville, North Carolina.

 It’s received so much attention in recent months that people have been driving for hours for the chance to embrace, brush and talk to the sociable bovines, said owner Suzanne Vullers.
 She’s been “very surprised” by the big reaction.

 Vullers doesn’t believe it’s necessarily therapy, but something people can do for their own well-being.